 Published: 04 December 2017

 Communities in this area grow coffee, cassava, beans and maize while others are involved in cassava cuttings multiplication.
-Also SOFEJEP are coaching women in vocational trainging such as sewing, weaving of baskets, etc. to help them adapt which compensate the loss due to climate change.
+Also, SOFEJEP is coaching women in vocational training such as sewing, weaving of baskets, etc. to help them adapt to alternative practices which compensate the loss to livelihood due to climate change.

-However, the SOFEJEP intervention is intercepted by the early dry season that hit the region hence resulted in the loss of crops and livestock due to lack of water in local water bodies.
+However, the SOFEJEP intervention has been intercepted by the early dry season that hits the region hence resulting in the loss of crops and livestock due to lack of water in local water bodies.

 To address this challenge, the organization plans to help the community in the creation of rain water harvesting ditches that would conserve water for crop irrigation during the dry season.